joaromera/haskell-workshop/README.md

 Get the type of an expression using ```:t```.

-We can give functions an explicittype declaration.
+We can give functions an explicit type declaration.

 ```haskell
 removeNonUppercase :: [Char] -> [Char]